domingoj/talk-now/README.md

 <li>other libs: SimpleWebRTC, socketio, etc.</li>
 </ul>

+#Installation
+1. You must have nodejs and mongodb installed on your computer
+2. run `npm install` on the project root folder
+3. run `mongod`
+4. run `nodemon`
+  (if u dont have nodemon, run `npm install -g nodemon` to install globally or npm `install --save-dev nodemon` to install locally.
+5. Enjoy this unfinished project. (it will run on `localhost:3000` by default)

-Screenshots from 03/05/2017 (getting old by now - will take new ones once app is fairly decent):
+<b>Screenshots from 03/05/2017 </b> (getting old by now - will take new ones once app is fairly decent):

 Home page:<br/>